 UL 9540A: Test method for fire risk and thermal runaway behavior.

-Additionally, fire-retardant enclosures and automatic protections against overloading or overheating are often used.
-Always inquire about these additional safety measures before installing a home battery.
+In addition, fire-retardant housings and automatic protections against overcharging or overheating are often used.
+Always inquire about these extra safety measures before having a home battery installed.

 Are there installation certifications for home batteries?

 The installation of a home battery must be carried out by a certified installer.
-Important labels and certificates are:
+Important quality marks and certificates are:

 NEN 1010: Dutch standard for safe low-voltage installations.